 No packages are allowed to be sent via mail.
 Letters must not exceed (5" x 7") in size and must be addressed properly with a return address at all times.
-Minors may receive photographs in the mail but are not allowed to keep more than 5 in their possession.
-Pictures must not contain any type of nudity, sex, drugs, and violence of any sort.
+Minors may receive photographs in the mail but are not allowed to keep more than five (5) in their possession.
+Pictures must not contain any type of nudity, sex, drugs, or violence of any sort.
 All mail correspondence must not contain illegal drugs and/or any type of contraband.

 All mail correspondence must be in compliance with the above regulations.
 Otherwise they will be confiscated and will not be delivered.
-If a minor consistently does not follow these rules, he or she will be put on mail review status and consequently result in mail correspondence privilege suspension.
+If a minor consistently does not follow these rules, he or she will be put on mail review status and may consequently be punished by a mail correspondence privilege suspension.

 NOTE: If your child is held at the juvenile facility or facing charges at the Juvenile Justice Center in Oxnard, please consult with the Ventura County criminal defense lawyers at the Shouse Law Group.